shoko-inori/csc207-2018fall/A1/codesmells.md

 To make a method more programmer-friendly, I will retrieve each of the tasks along the workflow, and make it a method it self.
 When rewriting the original start method, instead of lining up all the code, I can simply call the method for each of the tasks
 (or steps).

+## Code Smell: Speculative Generality

+### Code Smell Category: Dispensables

+### List of classes and line numbers involved:

+* TranslationTable.TranslationTable, Line 24
+* Order.Order, Line 26

+### Description:

+Both generators of class Order and class TranslationTable made space for adapting to different translation tables.
+However, in this program (or in this warehouse) only fascias of one minivan model is dealt with, indicating that only one translation table is in use.
+This lead to extra code for a future situation that does not happen now.

+### Solution:

+Delete the class TranslationTable, and make the code (adapting to the one and only translation table file instead of a file f) a method in class Order.
+Delete the parameter translationTable in the generator of class Order, and directly call the method TranslationTable to do all the translating job.